Note

 Create NAT gateway

 In this section, you create a NAT gateway with the IP address previously used for outbound rule and assign it to your precreated subnet within your virtual network.
-The subnet name for this example is myBackendSubnet.
+The subnet name for this example is subnet-1.

 Select Create.

-Next step
+Next steps

 In this article, you learned how to: